Part of Running a Family Office Under $100M

 Did the portfolio behave the way I expected during the last downturn?
 Did the diversification I thought I had actually provide diversification?
 Are the alternatives I'm paying premium fees for actually delivering premium returns?
 Is anything significantly underperforming its category?

-Returns alone don't tell the whole story.
+Returns alone don't tell the full story.
 How you got those returns—and what risks you took—matters.

 Protection: Gaps You've Stopped Seeing